 When implementing the risk assessment, state actors should continue collaborating with key stakeholders, including the representatives of the NPO sector.
-For example, state actors should ensure that NPO sector representatives have a chance to input on and validate
+State actors should ensure the participation of a representative sample of the NPO sector, considering factors such as the size of entities, organizational capacities, nature of operations and, where relevant, knowledge of unregistered or unlicensed NPOs.15 For example, state actors should ensure that these NPO sector representatives have a chance to input on and validate the resulting findings from the risk assessment.
+State actors should also make risk assessment results accessible to the NPO sector and broader public.